Azure/AppConfiguration/releaseNotes/MicrosoftAzureAppConfigurationFunctionsWorker.md

 # Microsoft.Azure.AppConfiguration.Functions.Worker
 [Source code][source_code] | [Package (NuGet)][package]

+## 7.3.0 - July 16th, 2024
+* Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `7.3.0`.
+See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.

 ## 7.2.0 - May 2, 2024
 ### Enhancements
 * Added support for .NET 8 as a target framework. [#530](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/530)